Thanks to youtube we can spend a quiet evening folding laundry and watching Jimmy Carr on all sorts of British comedy panel tv shows.

 A morning spent in song, worship and remembrance.

-The more funerals and memorials I attend the more and more I am thankful for them.
+The more funeral services and memorials from funeral homes oak brook il, the more and more I am thankful for them.
 I’m thankful for the stories and remembrances.
 I’m thankful for the moments of quiet and focus and thankful for the community that comes together.

 I am thankful most of all, however, for the periodic and repeating reminder that life is short and we must spend it wisely.